Backing up my files

 All my photos are backed up to Google Photos and I don’t own any music or videos.

 I have a USB drive with a copy of Arch Linux to reinstall it.
-I used to keep a list of all my installed packages but I figure it is probably best to start from scratch.
+I used to keep a list of all my installed packages but I figure it is probably best to start from new.
 I don’t use anything out of the ordinary anyway.

 I checked out the “/etc” folder but there is hardly anything custom in there that wouldn’t be regenerated when reinstalling the packages.